Deprecated as of April 1, 2022

-Profile Q is for IP-based video systems and its aim is to provide quick discovery and basic configuration of Profile Q conformant products (e.g., network camera, network switch, network monitor) on a network.
+Profile Q was for IP-based video systems and its aim was to provide quick discovery and basic configuration of Profile Q conformant products (e.g., network camera, network switch, network monitor) on a network.
 A Profile Q conformant device is one that can be discovered and configured by a Profile Q client.
 A Profile Q conformant client is one that can discover, configure and control a Profile Q device over an IP network.
-Profile Q also covers specifications for TLS (Transport Layer Security) configuration for conformant products that support this feature.
+Profile Q also covered specifications for TLS (Transport Layer Security) configuration for conformant products that support this feature.
 TLS is a secure communication protocol that allows ONVIF devices themselves to communicate with clients across a network in a way that protects against tampering and eavesdropping.
 Special attention should be given to the Factory Default State when deploying an ONVIF Profile Q Device.

 ONVIF deprecated Profile Q on April 1, 2022 because its specification requires a Profile Q conformant device to allow anonymous access to all ONVIF commands during the setup process in the factory default state.
 This does not follow current cybersecurity best practices, which recommend, among other things, that a network device require users to set passwords and other access rights before the device can be used.

 The mandatory requirement for full anonymous access in the factory default state is not something ONVIF promotes moving forward, and since the specifications of a profile cannot be changed as it would impact interoperability between conformant products of the same profile, ONVIF has taken the decision to deprecate Profile Q. The validity of the test tool for Profile Q ends as of April 1.